soodimilanlouei/EWAS-NHS/Code/NHS_1/README.md

 5. **Correlation_Analysis.R**: The correlation analysis is done in the SI.
 The Spearman correlation between significant associations found in NHS.
 Similar to (Patel, 2014), a permutation-based approach is used to estimate the two-sided P-value of significance for each pair of correlations.
 Given a pair of X and Y, we shuffled values of X and computed the correlation with Y, repeating this procedure for all pairs.
 The P-value for a correlation was the fraction of correlations from the permuted dataset with greater absolute value.

-6. **Plots.py**: This file contains the code for most of the plots in the manuscript.
+6. **Plots.py**: This file contains the code for creating most of the plots in the manuscript.